MileHacker Logo

 Aguascalientes city mainly uses a public bus system.
 There are no metro or tram systems.
 The municipal bus service serves as the backbone of local transportation.
 Buses cover most regions of the city, linking residential zones with commercial centers and tourist attractions.
 While comprehensive, the setup can appear complex for first-time visitors due to the lack of extensive English signage.

 Bus routes often converge in the historic city center, making it a natural hub for transfers.
-Route information is available at bus stops, though mainly in Spanish.
-Local apps or websites, when obtainable, may offer additional guidance.
-Knowing your destination and asking locals for the correct bus number often proves most useful.
+Route information is available at bus stops, though mainly in The spanish language.
+Local apps or websites, if available, may offer additional guidance.
+Knowing your destination and asking locals for the right bus number often proves most useful.

 System Details